Wednesday, February 5, 2025

 “You tell me.”
 He says.

 “I will wait and see you.
-I will wait and know you.
 I will take pictures and I will paint.”

-"You want to ask me something.
-Go ahead." he says.
+There's some quiet time between us, Then he says, "You want to ask me something.
+Go ahead."

 My eyes fill with tears.
-"Will you please get Paul to Israel.
-It is such a big desire of his heart."
-Tears fall from my eyes.
+"Will Paul get to go to Israel.
+It is such a desire of his heart."
+A tear rolls from my eyes.

+He smiles, turns his back, and begins to walk away.
 After a few steps, I hear him shout.
-"I can count on you to take some pictures?
-And you might have to paint a few things."
+"I can count on you to take some pictures when you get there, Yes?
+And perhaps paint a few things?"

 With tears I shout back.
 "I can do that!"
-I tell him, "I can.
-I'm on, The Glory Road."
+I tell him, "I can."

 He lifts up his hand as a Goodbye.
-"The Glory Road indeed!"
+"You are indeed."

 2 comments: